 Audi Model & Year

-An Audi A1 is considerably cheaper to insure than an RS6 or Q8.
-Newer models with advanced safety systems can help moderate premiums.
+An A1 is substantially cheaper to insure than an RS6 or Q8.
+Newer models with advanced ADAS features may attract slightly lower premiums thanks to reduced claim severity.

 👤

-Drivers under 25 pay substantially more for Audi insurance.
-Over-25s with a clean licence and driving history get the best rates.
+Under-25 drivers pay considerably more for Audi insurance in Australia.
+Over-25s with a clean record and strong no-claims discount secure the best rates.

 📍